 The "BILGE" switch turns on the bilge pump to remove excess water from the bottom of the boat.
-The 196 has a bilge pump in front of the engine.
-The 206 and 216 have an additional bilge pump at the back of the boat.
-When you turn the switch on, the pump(s) will operate and run for several moments to "sense" if there is water in the bilge.
-If there is water in the bilge, the pump(s) remains on until the water is pumped out.
-If there is no water in the bilge, the pump(s) will turn off.
+When you turn the switch on, the pumps will operate and run for several moments to "sense" if there is water in the bilge.
+If there is water in the bilge, the pumps remain on until the water is pumped out.
+If there is no water in the bilge, the pumps will turn off.
 If you want immediate pump action, turn the switch off and then back on again.
-The pump(s) will turn on periodically to determine if there is water in the bilge.
+The pumps will turn on periodically to determine if there is water in the bilge.
 If so, they will remain on until the water is pumped out.

 The bilge switch must be turned on for this feature to operate.
-This will not drain significant power from the battery unless the bilge pump(s) is required to run frequently because of a leak or excessive rainwater.
+This will not drain significant power from the battery unless the bilge pumps are required to run frequently because of a leak or excessive rainwater.
 This pumping system should not be relied on over an extended period of time.
 Frequently inspect your boat for evidence of excessive water in the bilge area.
 Consult your Correct Craft dealer if you have any questions.